“The Visit of the Queen of Sheba to

-The claim of such a lineage and of possession of the Ark has been a source of prestige for the Ethiopian monarchy over many centuries and has had an important effect on Ethiopian culture as a whole.
+The claim of lineage and possession of the Ark has been a source of prestige for the Ethiopian monarchy.
+Over many centuries these traditions have had a substantial effect on Ethiopian culture.

 - Title: The Visit of the Queen of Sheba to King Solomon